MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dash-CSAT.md

 Description | Details
 ----------- | -------
-Topic | *Artificial intelligence clustering of cases based on language understanding applied to case titles* Volume | *The number of cases associated with the topic* / *Total cases* Resolutions | *The number of resolved cases associated with the topic* Surveys completed | *The count of resolved cases associated with the topic that have CSAT values* Average CSAT | *The sum of CSAT scores associated with the topic* / *The count of resolved cases associated with the topic that have CSAT values*
+Topic | *Artificial intelligence clustering of cases based on language understanding applied to case titles* Volume | *The number of cases associated with the topic divided by total cases* Resolutions | *The number of resolved cases associated with the topic* Surveys completed | *The count of resolved cases associated with the topic that have CSAT values* Average CSAT | *The sum of CSAT scores associated with the topic divided by the count of resolved cases associated with the topic that have CSAT values*
-Impact | 1 – (*Average CSAT score not including the current topic* / *Overall average CSAT score for all topics*)
+Impact | 1 – (*Average CSAT score not including the current topic divided by overall average CSAT score for all topics*)

 The chart displays the impact as a red or blue-green bar.
 The midpoint is the overall average CSAT score.
 A red bar indicates that the topic's CSAT score is lower than the average CSAT score, resulting in a negative impact on overall customer satisfaction.
 A blue-green bar indicates that the CSAT score is higher, resulting in a positive impact on overall customer satisfaction.
 Improving customer satisfaction for the top CSAT topics in red will have the greatest impact on improving overall customer satisfaction.